 Sidecar frames were quite basic, generally made of tubular steel, with a passenger car or utility box bolted on.
 In 1913 sidecar designers were using two, three and four points for attaching the car to the motorcycle frame—the two-pointer has vanished, probably due to too many sidecars detaching themselves at speed.
 The most basic rigs had no suspension, but leaf springs began to take over.
 In 1913 Earl Johnson, of Harlan, Iowa, patented a sidecar chassis with a wheel that tilted with the motorcycle, anticipating the famed Flxi-Flyer and Equa-Lean designs.
 The car/box itself developed any number of renditions—single seaters, two seaters, fire-fighting apparatus, chimney-sweeping equipment, etc.

 Harley-Davidson was eager to get in on the sidecar bonanza, and its first cataloged hack was in 1914, although it was actually built by the Rogers company.
-In 1915 Harley produced its own car, and the company is still making them.
+In 1915 Harley produced its own car.
 In 1916 the U.S. Army ordered up some Harleys with sidecars to help track down Pancho Villa in the deserts along the Mexican border, and Bill Harley developed machine-gun mounts for the sidecars.
 During World War I a lot of sidecar outfits were deployed on the Western Front, but these were mostly used for dispatch service and ferrying officers about, rather than charging enemy lines with machine gun blazing.